A&M Youth

 Are there radios?
 No. Seriously, are you really asking these questions?
 It’s camping.
 It's getting away from everything.
 And in getting away from everything, we are able to focus on our relationship with God and see Him in ways that we sometimes do not see Him.
 It's incredible.
 Having no phones/computers/screens/etc is one of the best things about Trek.

 Phones and electronics.
-As with all of our trips, electronics such as tablets, laptops, video gaming devices, etc., are not allowed on this trip.
+As with all of our trips, electronics such as tablets, laptops, video gaming devices, etc., are not allowed on this trip, even in the bus.
 If you want to bring your phone, you can turn it in when we leave, and it will be passed out 1-2 times before/after we go on the mountain.
 Except for those times when we pass out phones to call your parents, Trek will be a non-phone trip.

 What if I can't go this year?
 Can I go in two years when we go again?
 Great question.
 And... the answer is: maybe.
 But maybe not.
 If you would like to go to Trek during HS, this may be the only year we go.
 We simply don't know if or when we will go again.
 We have been in a pattern of going to Trek every two years in the past.
 However, as with all youth ministry things we do, we constantly re-evaluate to make sure we are doing the best things we can do for our group.
 We may go to Trek again in the future...or we may not.
 So... if you are currently in high school and want to go to Trek before you graduate, consider going this year.